Senior Developer vs Lead Developer: Which One Do You Need?

 • The ability to work well on a team, collaborating with others instead of attempting to do everything alone

-These skills complement a potential senior developer's leadership and technical abilities, making them more likely to succeed in project environments.
+These soft skills complement a potential senior developer's leadership and technical abilities, making them more likely to succeed in project environments.

 Leads are accountable for keeping the entire project on track, providing technical direction, and managing the team overall, not just writing code and mentoring junior devs.
 Here's what you should expect from your lead devs.